phoenixlabsresearch/spark-docs/guides/flash-loans.md

 Flash-loan allows users to access liquidity of the pool (only for reserves for which borrow is enabled) for one transaction as long as the amount taken plus fee is returned or (if allowed) debt position is opened by the end of the transaction.

-Aave V3 offers two options for flash loans:
+Spark Protocol offers two options for flash loans:

 * [`flashLoan`](../core-contracts/pool.md#flashloan): Allows borrower to access liquidity of _**multiple reserves**_ in single _flashLoan_ transaction.
 The borrower also has an option to open stable or variabled rate debt position backed by supplied collateral or credit delegation in this case.\
   NOTE: _flash loan fee_ is waived for approved `flashBorrowers` (managed by [ACLManager](../core-contracts/aclmanager.md))